RavenRock135/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 ```
 _Please change the destination account to an account (and possibly: DestinationTag) you own, or you'll be testing sending a small amount of XRP to the XRPL Labs team ;)_

-If we use the user token we got from our previously signed payload and use that in our code, you'll see your sign request popping up on your phone :D
+If we use the user token we received from our previously signed payload and use that in our code, we'll see our sign request popping up on our phone :D

 {% gist https://gist.github.com/WietseWind/7f04966c444909649ca43332671fc6d5 file=index.js %}